CosmWasm/cosmwasm/IBC.md

 response from them.
 The first step is the contract/module in chain A requesting to send a packet.
-This is then relayed to chain B, where it "receives" the packet and calculates an "acknowledgement" (which may contain a success result or an error message, as opaque bytes to be interpretted by the sending contract).
+This is then relayed to chain B, where it "receives" the packet and calculates an "acknowledgement" (which may contain a success result or an error message, as opaque bytes to be interpreted by the sending contract).
 The acknowledgement is then relayed back to chain A, completing the cycle.

-In some cases, the packet may never be delivered, and if it is proven not to be delivered before the timeout period, this can abort the packet, calling the "timeout" handler on chain A. In this case, chain A sends and later gets "timeout".
+In some cases, the packet may never be delivered, and if it is proven not to be delivered before the timeout, this can abort the packet, calling the "timeout" handler on chain A. In this case, chain A sends and later gets "timeout".
 No "receive" nor "acknowledgement" callbacks are ever executed.

 #### Sending a Packet